-With 13 years of experience working in various West Virginia University programs, Raegan DeVor brings her extensive background and passion for 4-H with her as she joins the WVU Extension Service team in Wyoming and McDowell counties as agent-in-training, effective June 8.
+With 13 years of experience working in various West Virginia University programs, Raegan DeVor brings her extensive background and passion for 4-H with her as she joins the WVU Extension team in Wyoming and McDowell counties as agent-in-training, effective June 8.

-Before this role, DeVor was a program assistant with WVU Extension Service in Mercer County.
+Before this role, DeVor was a program assistant with WVU Extension in Mercer County.
 She also served in 12 after school programs and assisted with clubs within that role.